hilory16/todo-task-app/README.md

 yarn preview
 ```

 ## Commands
+- `yarn install`: to install dependencies`

-- `dev`: runs your application on `localhost:3000`
+- `yarn dev`: runs your application on `localhost:3000`
-- `build`: creates the production build version
+- `yarn build`: creates the production build version
-- `preview`: starts a simple server with the build production code
+- `yarn preview`: starts a simple server with the build production code